lukecav/awesome-wp-developer-tools/README.md

 * [Revision Strike](https://wordpress.org/plugins/revision-strike/) - Periodically purge old post revisions via WP Cron.
 * [Revisr](https://wordpress.org/plugins/revisr/) - A plugin that allows users to manage WordPress websites with Git repositories.
 * [Salt Shaker](https://wordpress.org/plugins/salt-shaker/) - A plugin that changes the WP salt values.
+* [Safe SVG](https://wordpress.org/plugins/safe-svg/) - WordPress has disallowed SVG uploading for some time because detecting one with malicious code inside it is hard to do.
+Well, one guy finally figured out a way to sanitize them, so he wrote this plugin that finally enables SVG uploads by passing them through his sanitizer.
+This SVG enabler is the only one that should be trusted.
 * [Search Regex](https://wordpress.org/plugins/search-regex/) - Adds search & replace functionality across posts, pages, comments, and meta-data, with full regular expression support.
 * [ServerMonitor](https://wordpress.org/plugins/servermonitor/) -  A simple plugin to view server resource usage (ram, cpu, disk), check your PHP error log, and more.
 * [Send System Info](https://wordpress.org/plugins/send-system-info/) - Displays System Info for debugging.
 This info can be emailed and/or displayed to support personnel via unique URL.